iabraham/bioe205/lectures/lec13/index.md

 constituents.
 Here is the general strategy:

 1. Start with a proper rational fraction.
-If improper, then perform polynomial long division first.
+If improper, then perform polynomial long division first and focus on the part that is proper.
-2. Factor the denominator into linear and irreducible higher order term.
+2. Factor the denominator into linear and irreducible higher order terms.
 A term or factor is called irreducible if it cannot be factored further using rational numbers: e.g. $s^2+36s+25$ is irreducible because factoring it requires writing: